.32 S&W: Design

 Although the .32 S&W's round-nose bullet was less than optimal for defense, the centerfire design did offer a significant improvement in reliability over these other common handgun calibers of the day.
-This performance made guns chambered in the cartridge very popular as a gentleman's "vest gun" as evidenced by sales of around 5:1 based on surviving examples (the .22 rimfire variants being significantly rarer).
-Having twice the bullet weight and similar velocity of .22 rimfire in the same platform, the .32 S&W has around double the muzzle energy of a .22 rimfire in similar-sized handguns.
+This performance made guns chambered in the cartridge very popular as a gentleman's "vest gun" as evidenced by sales of around 5:1 based on surviving examples (.22 rimfire variants are significantly rarer).
+Having twice the bullet weight and similar velocity of .22 Long Rifle in the same platform, the .32 S&W has around double the muzzle energy of a .22 rimfire in similar-sized handguns.

 Derivatives

 The .32 S&W Long cartridge is derived from the .32 S&W, by increasing the overall brass case length, to hold more powder.
 Since the .32 S&W headspaces on the rim and shares the rim dimensions and case and bullet diameters of the longer .32 S&W Long, the .32 H&R Magnum cartridges, and the .327 Federal Magnum, .32 S&W cartridges may be fired in arms chambered for these longer cartridges.
 Longer cartridges are unsafe in short chambers, so none of these longer and more powerful cartridges should be loaded into arms designed for the .32 S&W.